xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Neural Networks.md

 ---

 ## Adding layers

-We can add other layers to improve the expressivenes of our graph.
+We can add other layers of Perceptrons to improve the expressivenes of our graph.

 ![](../z_images/Pasted%20image%2020230614134652.png)

-By doing this, in the last layer we are basically classifying the features $\phi(x)$ picked up by the hidden layer.
+By doing this, in the second layer we are basically classifying the features $\phi(x)$ picked up by the first hidden layer.

 $$\large\mathbf{p}=\sigma(\mathbf{W}^2\underbracket{\left(\sigma(\mathbf{W}^1 \mathbf{x}  + \boldsymbol{b}^1) \right)}_{\boldsymbol{\phi}(x)}   + \boldsymbol{b}^2)$$
 or, with more layers: